Back in 1969, in the English seaside town of Poole, Robert Braithwaite dreamt of building a new kind of boat.

-Image caption: Poole Powerboats inauguration – (from left to right) John Braithwaite, Jennifer Macklin, John Macklin, Gladys Braithwaite, Idris Braithwaite, John Blackaller, Robert Braithwaite
+Image caption: Poole Powerboats inauguration – (from left to right) John Braithwaite, Jennifer Macklin, John Macklin, Sybil Braithwaite, Idris Braithwaite, John Blackaller, Robert Braithwaite

 In the early seventies, there were simply no significant builders of boats for the sports and leisure markets in the UK.

 The first craft to launch was the Sovereign 17 in 1971, closely followed by the Sovereign 20.
 By 1972, the company was exhibiting at the Southampton Boat Show and keen to meet new customers.

 One visitor (none other than Formula One driver, Henry Taylor) loved the boats, but wanted one to accommodate a full width sunbed.

 In an early example of Sunseeker giving customers exactly what they want, the team set about designing this unprecedented and ultimately-successful new boat.
 It was at this point that Robert’s younger brother John joined the business, learning the ropes and increasingly influencing the designs; a role he retains to this day as Product Development Director.

 Riding this wave of early triumph, the company could fulfil the demands of the growing sports cruiser market, launching the Sports 23 and the Daycab 23.